Hannah Palmer Stuns By Showing A Glimpse Of Her Buns In A Pink Miniskirt

-Hannah Palmer described herself as “pretty in pink” in the caption of a post that she uploaded to Instagram on Sunday.
-The model’s entire ensemble was a pastel shade of the soft and feminine color, and the skimpy pieces revealed a great deal of her warm-toned skin.
+Hannah Palmer described herself as "pretty in pink" in the caption of a post she uploaded to Instagram on Sunday.
+The model's entire ensemble was a pastel shade of the soft and feminine color, and the skimpy pieces revealed a great deal of her warm-toned skin.

 She teamed her tiny top with a pleated miniskirt constructed out of much heavier fabric.
 The piece had a high waist with wide belt loops.
-Hannah gave her look a whimsical touch by carrying a purse crafted from plush fabric like that stuffed animals are commonly made out of.
-She completed her ensemble with ribbed athletic ankle socks and classic footwear: a pair of solid white Nike Air Force 1 sneakers.
+Hannah gave her look a whimsical touch by carrying a purse crafted from plush fabric similar to what stuffed animals are commonly made out of.
+She completed her ensemble with ribbed athletic ankle socks and a pair of solid white Nike Air Force 1 sneakers.

 She kept the focus on her outfit and her curves by keeping her bling understated.
 Her only jewelry was a silver-and-gold designer watch and a pair of small silver hoop earrings.